YimingMa/YIMINGMA.github.io/_posts/2022-03-08-generative-adversarial-nets.md

 Suppose that we are interested in generating black and white square images of dogs with the size of $$n$$ by $$n$$ pixels.
 We can reshape each image as an $$N = n \times n$$ dimensional vector.
 However, it doesn’t mean that all $$N$$-dimensional vectors represent dogs once shaped back to a square!
 So, we can say that only some $$N$$-dimensional vectors are associated with images of dogs, and they follow certain distribution over the $$N$$-dimensional vector space.
 In the same spirit, there exist, over this $$N$$-dimensional vector space, probability distributions for images of cats, birds and so on.

-<p style="color:Crimson;">Then, the problem of generating a new image of dog is equivalent to the problem of generating a new vector following the “dog probability distribution” over the $N$-dimensional vector space.
+<p style="color:Crimson;">Then, the problem of generating a new image of dog is equivalent to the problem of generating a new vector following the "dog probability distribution" over the $$N$$-dimensional vector space.
 So we are, in fact, facing a problem of sampling a random variable with respect to a specific probability distribution.</p>

 At this point, we can mention two important issues.
-First the “dog probability distribution” we mentioned is a very complex distribution over a very large space.
+First the "dog probability distribution" we mentioned is a very complex distribution over a very large space.
 Second, even if we can assume the existence of such underlying distribution (there actually exist images that look like dogs and others that don’t), we obviously don’t know how to express it explicitly.
 These two problems mean that we can’t directly utilise classic sampling approaches, such as the inverse transform method.

-### Fit the “Inverse Transform Function”
+### Fit the "Inverse Transform Function"

-Suppose the random vector of dogs’ images, denoted by $$\boldsymbol{X} \in \mathbb{R}^N$$, can be expressed as a function of an $$N$$-dimensional uniform random vector.
+Suppose the random vector of dogs' images, denoted by $$\boldsymbol{X} \in \mathbb{R}^N$$, can be expressed as a function of an $$N$$-dimensional uniform random vector.
 Thus, to generate a new dog image, we only need to draw a sample from the $$N$$-dimensional uniform distribution and feed it to the function to acquire an observation of $$\boldsymbol{X}$$.
 Finally, we reshape the vector into a desired $$n \times n$$ image.
 However, due to the extremely complicated form of the transform function (the close form may even not exist), we have to use neural networks to fit the inverse.

 <figure>
   <img src="/posts.assets/2022-03-08-generative-adversarial-nets.assets/generative_models.png" alt="visualisations" style="width:100%">